tuftsdatalab/Intro_To_AlphaFold2/lessons/lesson2/lesson2.md

 ## Prepare the Batch Script

 A batch script can be broken into two parts - the header section with information on how to run the job and a command section where we use UNIX commnads to do a job.
-Her is our header section:
+Here is our header section:

 ```
 #!/bin/bash